-In addition, the 2013 African American Legislative Summit will display and highlight the bonds of commonalilty between Texas and our fellow elected official counterparts from Africa.
-Informative panel discussions will address a wide range of critical issues including the access and quality of public education, entrepreneurship, human rights, and leadership.
+In addition, the 2013 African American Legislative Summit displayed and highlighted the bonds of commonality between Texas and our fellow elected official counterparts from Africa.
+Informative panel discussions addressed a wide range of critical issues including the access and quality of public education, entrepreneurship, human rights, and leadership.

 Institute for Urban Policy Research and Analysis at UT-Austin

 Chairman Turner spearheaded an effort with the University of Texas at Austin to establish the Institute for Urban Policy, Research & Analysis and Black Studies Department, which both launched in 2010.
 The Institute works closely with the Texas Legislature to address and study issues affecting the African-American community and rapidly growing urban population in the state.
 Dr. Kevin Coakley is the Director of the Institute and we expect many great things to come from this unique, groundbreaking institution in the future.

 Under the leadership of Senator Royce West, the Caucus is working with the Texas Higher Education Coordinating Board and others to increase and retain the number of African-American students in colleges and universities in the state.

 Every biennium, the TLBC Research & Education Fund awards over 60 scholarships ranging in values from $1,500 to $4,000 to qualified high school students from across the state.
 Students are awarded at the Scholarship Banquet during the Summit.
 As of the Fall 2015, the Texas Legislative Black Caucus will have awarded some $360,000 to over 180 deserving high school students in Texas to help them reach their dreams and goals and ultimately become the future leaders of tomorrow.

 US State Department- International Visitors Leadership Program